 e.g. Stephen King writes plotted short stories.
 In horror, the sequence of events is crucial in order to build fear in the reader.

 In the plot-driven story, the narrative must have a satisfying conclusion.
-In these stories, too there is an illuminating moment, an epiphany, but unlike in the image-based story, the epiphany happens due to external happenings rather than inner, psychological conflict within a character.
+In these stories, too there is an illuminating moment, an epiphany, but unlike in the image-based, lyrical short story, the epiphany happens due to external happenings rather than inner, psychological conflict within a character.

 Michael Chabon, editor of McSweeney’s Mammoth Treasure of Thrilling Tales, calls Stephen King ‘the Last Master of the Plotted Short Story’.